srnarasim/dataprism-apps/docs/tds_submission.md

 ## About the Implementation

-*The DataPrism platform mentioned in this paper demonstrates contextual engineering principles in production.
+*The DataPrism platform mentioned in this paper demonstrates context engineering principles in production.
 Source code, documentation, and live demos are available at [github.com/dataprism](https://github.com/dataprism) under open-source licenses.
 The empirical study data and analysis methodology are available for replication and further research.*

 ## References